 DJP5.20 While a disciplinary case against a student is pending before a University Tribunal, the student's academic record must be endorsed to show this fact.
+When the case is concluded, the endorsement falls away.

 Publication of sentence and sanction